 Trusts are commonly used for family succession, asset protection, to hold businesses and real property, collections, and for charitable purposes.
-There are approximately 250,000 registered domestic trusts in New Zealand, and 10,000 foreign or international trusts; the actual total is probably close to 400,000.
-This compares to 204,000 trusts in the United Kingdom (2006).
+It is estimated there are currently between 300,000 and 500,000 registered domestic trusts in New Zealand, and 10,000 foreign or international trusts; the actual total is probably close to 400,000.
+This compares to 149,000 trusts in the United Kingdom ( 2017/2018).

 There is no gift/transfer tax nor estate/inheritance tax in New Zealand.
 The taxation of domestic trusts is relatively simple and foreign trusts are exempt from income tax on non-New Zealand-sourced income.

 When distributing wealth to family members, taxation of distributions will depend on the tax status of the trust and the tax residence of the beneficiary.
 Provided none of the assets of the foreign trust are New Zealand-situs assets, then in most cases the income derived from the holding of those assets can be distributed to non-resident beneficiaries, without any liability to tax arising in New Zealand.